Compositional Separation of Control Flow and Data Flow: Related Work

-A glance at Figures \ref{fig:computon-sequential-example} and \ref{fig:computon-parallel-example} reveals that the structure of a composite computon is like a membrane in which other computons reside and that can be part of another membrane/composite.
-An edge connected to/from a composite e-port is akin to a fiber.
-This fiber can traverse other membranes as long as the e-port it is connected to/from does not become an i-port.
-This analogy resembles the structural organisation of a P-system \cite{paun_computing_2000} in which membranes are delimiting compartments where multisets of objects evolve according to bio-inspired rules.
-Unfortunately, a P-System is not compositional since there are no formal operators to compositionally define membranes.
-Also, the model does not separate data and control.
-In fact, such dimensions are implicitly defined in the evolution of internal objects.
+The colimit-based composition operators described in Section \ref{sec:composite-computons} might resemble works from category-theoretic cybernetics.
+For example, \cite{ehresmann_memory_2007} proposes the use of general colimits to bind components of complex systems.
+Although binding is hierarchical and bottom-up, as in the computon model, the proposed operations do not define explicit control flow structures capable of operationally enacting what the authors describe as causal and informational interactions, which correspond to those enabled by computons.
+Composition machines \cite{arellanes_composition_2024} attempt to address this limitation by composing components into total sequential structures.
+Rather than using colimits, composition is realised by morphism composition, applied dynamically to generate spaces of sequential composites in discrete time.
+Unlike computons, there are no operations for forming branching, iterative or parallel composites.
+A glance at Figure \ref{fig:application-LSTM-composites}(d) in Section \ref{sec:applications} reveals that the structure of a composite computon is like a membrane in which other computons reside and that can be part of another membrane/composite.
+An edge connected to/from a composite's e-port is akin to a fibre which can traverse other membranes, as long as the e-port it is connected to/from does not become an i-port.
+This analogy resembles the structural organisation of a P-system \cite{paun_computing_2000} where membranes are delimiting compartments of multisets of objects that evolve according to bio-inspired rules.
+Other models resembling this structural analogy include Architectural Design Rewriting \cite{bruni_formal_2011}, Fractal \cite{bruneton_fractal_2006} and Robin Milner's bigraphs \cite{milner_space_2009}.
+Unfortunately, all these models do not separate data and control, and some of them just consider these dimensions implicitly.